tgirke/GEN242-2018/pages/mydoc/mydoc_tutorial_02.md

 ## Queuing system

 Biocluster uses Slurm as queuing and load balancing system.
-To control user traffic, any type of compute intensive jobs need to be submitted via the `qsub` (see below) to the compute nodes.
+To control user traffic, any type of compute intensive jobs need to be submitted via the `srun` (see below) to the compute nodes.
 Much more detailed information on this topic is available in the biocluster manual [here](http://hpcc.ucr.edu/manuals_linux-cluster_intro.html).